 Events; represent a notification that something relevant has happened.
 Events are published to any component interested and do not provide any form of return value.

 The biggest benefit of using explicit Messages, is that components that interact with each other don't need to know the location of their counterpart.
-In fact, in most cases, the sending components isn't even interested in the actual destination of a message.
+In fact, in most cases, the sending component isn't even interested in the actual destination of a message.
 We call this "Location Transparency".

 Axon takes location transparency further than placing services behind a logical URL.
-In Axon, a component that send a message does not need to specify a destination for that message.
+In Axon, a component that sends a message does not need to specify a destination for that message.
 Messages are routed based on their stereotype (Command, Query or Event) and the type of payload that they carry.
 Axon uses an application's capabilities to find a suitable destination for a message automatically.

 A system built up of Location Transparent components makes that system highly adaptable.
 For example, a monolithic system built out of well-separated components that communicate solely using Commands, Events and Queries, can be easily split into separately deployed units, without any impact on functionality.

 This makes Axon highly suitable for Microservices environments.
-Logic can be easily moved from, to and in-between deployed components without impact of the functional aspects of the system as a whole.
+Logic can be easily moved from, to, and in-between deployed components without impact on the functional aspects of the system as a whole.
 The location of logic can then be primarily decided upon based on the non-functional requirements of each individual component of that system.
-Components that have clearly different performance characteristics, or components that require a different release cycle, could, for example, be split out of a monolithic application to reduce impact of changes to this component.
+Components that have clearly different performance characteristics, or components that require a different release cycle, could, for example, be split out of a monolithic application to reduce the impact of changes to this component.

 In many systems, events are given a lot of extra attention.
 While Axon clearly acknowledges that not every message is an Event (there are also Commands and Queries), there is something special about events.

 Events retain value.
-Where the value of Commands and Queries reduce significantly when they have triggered their side-effects or provided their results, Event represent something that has happened, which may be useful to know for a long time after the occurrence of the event.
+Where the value of Commands and Queries reduce significantly when they have triggered their side-effects or provided their results, Events represent something that has happened, which may be useful to know for a long time after the occurrence of the event.